-Tea, also known as a Hindi word ‘Chai’ is one of the oldest and traditional beverages of India.
-India is the second largest producer of Tea in the world.
-Tea can be consumed at any point of the day, irrespective of being morning as bed tea or afternoon as post lunch tea.
-Running a tea stall or establishing a tea selling business is considered as a viable profit making venture.
-Tea franchise business can also be opted as a startup for first-time business owners, as well as for established businessmen.
-Tea being a relatively cheaper drink is highly consumed in almost every part of the nation.
-Therefore, setting up a tea stall or starting a franchise business can be rewarding, depending upon its physical location.
+Tea, also known as the Hindi word ‘Chai’ is one of the oldest and most traditional beverages of India.
+India is the second-largest producer of Tea in the world.
+Tea can be consumed at any point of the day, irrespective of being morning as bed tea or afternoon as post-lunch tea.
+Running a tea stall or establishing a tea-selling business is considered a viable profit-making venture.

 1. Finding Target Customers

 Tea business can be started with a lesser investment that can be targeted to customers in metro cities, as well as smaller cities and remote villages.
 Starting a tea business can be also termed as a Small Business Idea that can be run and managed by women entrepreneurs.
 Therefore, business owners need to finalize on serving the type of customers residing or working in specific locations or areas.

 2. Starting a Tea Stall or Franchise Business